vilyapilya/DontGetLost/README.md

 ## Background

 Inspired by Find Your Friends, Don't Get Lost is an Android App that lets you keep track of your friends- no matter how directionally challenged they might be.
+Don’t Get Lost is a mobile app that allows users to see their location on Google Maps as well as the location of others they need to connect with.
+It is built on a Rails backend with React Native as the frontend.
+Through the use of websockets, the user’s geolocation is continually updated and rendered on Google Maps.

 ## Functionality & MVPs